Claiming Car Insurance – A Guide

-For the insurer to be aware that you’ve had an accident they need to be informed immediately.
-As soon as you’re done calling the police, or an ambulance if needed, call your insurance company to start the claims process.
-Indeed, the more you wait to file the claim the longer and more tedious it will be to come through.
+For the insurer to be aware that you’ve had an accident, they need to be informed immediately.
+Call your insurance company to start the claims process as soon as you’re done, calling the police or an ambulance if needed.
+Indeed, the more you wait to file the claim, the longer and more tedious it will be to come through.

 Keep Photographic Evidence

-Once you’ve made sure that all parties involved in the collision are safe, take pictures of the scene to bolster your car insurance claims file.
-It helps give an accurate picture of what actually happened and who is to blame.
+Once you’ve ensured that all parties involved in the collision are safe, take pictures of the scene to bolster your car insurance claims file.
+It helps give an accurate picture of what happened and who is to blame.
 Moreover, these can even be used to report a collision by posting on to the Dubai Police app.
-For Abu Dhabi use the Saaed app to report any traffic violations, and for Sharjah use the Rafid app.
+For Abu Dhabi, use the Saaed app to report traffic violations, and for Sharjah, use the Rafid app.

 Get Contact Information

 Information is key.
 Get as much information as possible.
 Get the contact details of the other party involved in the accident.
-Also get the details of their vehicle, their license plate number, and the make and model of the car.
-I at all possible try and get an eyewitness account.
-This will help greatly when you make a car insurance claim.
+Also, get the details of their vehicle, their license plate number, and the make and model of the car.
+I, if possible, try to get an eyewitness account.
+It will help greatly when you make a car insurance claim.

 Make and Keep Copies of Concerned Documents

 Anything and everything related to the car insurance claim should be photocopied and kept with you.
-This includes car repair, towing fees, medical bills, accident report, and even your car insurance policy.
+It includes car repair, towing fees, medical bills, accident reports, and your car insurance policy.